Highlights

 Various planes and yariganna

-Mitsuo Ogawa, the only apprentice of Tsunekazu Nishioka at Horyuji Temple, has worked on many towers while learning from the teachings of teachers and old craftsmen.
-In this exhibition, a new model of Yakushi-ji Temple Eastin-do, chosen by Ogawa as an embodying Japanese beauty and structure is produced.
-Please take a look at the beauty of Japanese architecture, which is different from China and Korea.
+Mitsuo Ogawa, the only disciple of Tsunekazu Nishioka ridge master of Horyuji Temple, has worked on many towers while learning from the teacher's teachings and old craftsmen.
+In this exhibition, a new model of Yakushi-ji Temple Toin-do, selected by Mr. Ogawa as embodies the beauty and structure of Japan, is produced.
+Please see the beauty of Japanese architecture, which is different from China and Korea.

-Mitsuo Ogawa / Born in 1947.
-At the age of 21, he became a disciple of Tsuneichi Nishioka and served as a deputy master for the reconstruction of three-storied pagoda Horin-ji Temple, Kondo Yakushi-ji Temple and West Pagoda.
-In 1977, he established the Rigikosha and built temple towers in various places.
+Mitsuo Ogawa, born in 1947.
+At the age of 21, he became a disciple of Tsuneichi Nishioka, and served as vice-leader in the reconstruction of Horin-ji Temple three-storied pagoda, Yakushi-ji Temple Kondo, and Saito.
+In 1977, he established Rikikosha and built temple towers in various places.

 At the venue, three video works produced in conjunction with this exhibition will be screened.

-Government-style old building construction techniques: techniques handed down to the Imperial Palace
+Kan-shiki Kokei-zukuri techniques: techniques that are handed down to the Imperial Palace

-The beauty and skill of Japanese architecture spoken by miyadaiku
+miyadaiku talks about the beauty and skills of Japanese architecture

 We also accept sales by mail.
 Click here for more information.